 We also study the interplay between lipid membranes and membrane-binding proteins.
 This is often a two-way process, where proteins modulate membrane structure and membranes modulate protein structure and function.
 In one NIH-funded research project, we have for example been investigating protein-lipid interactions that are critical in the early stages of mitochondrial apoptosis.
 Part of our interest in this process stems from the fact that it is plays a critical role in the neurodegeneration in HD and related diseases.
 Thus, we aim to obtain new mechanistic insights that may pave the way for possible new treatment strategies.

-We also develop new methods in ssNMR to enable new experiments and new insights, mostly driven by the specific needs of our own (and collaborative) projects.
-To do so we combine experimental with in silico work, towards techniques to measure structural as well as dynamic properties.
+We try to enable new experiments and new insights, mostly driven by the specific needs of our own (and collaborative) projects.
+To do so we combine experimental spectroscopy with in silico work, towards techniques to measure structural as well as dynamic properties.
+A current research interest is to develop and enable in-situ irradiation during MAS NMR, as tool for understanding a wide range of topics, from light-sensitive materials, to photochemical studies and optogenetic applications.
+See also our recent paper on this topic.

 Questions?
 Interested in joining the lab, reprints or a collaboration?
 Contact us!